idavidar/Digital-Methods-final-project/README.md

 In line with our hypothesis, we also see some religious-themed terms, like ‘Catholic churches,’ however, not as many as we would have expected.

 This is also the first time we see mention of ‘Joe Biden,’ which may suggest that the Christian groups are willing to politicise the issue of abortion in their discourse.
-However, it is likely to also be because one of our groups is ‘CatholicVote,’ which is likely to be a more politically-active organisation than others in our sample, given that it is [organized as a 501(c)4 grassroots lobbying organization with a connected political action committee … [that enables it to] lobby Congress in favor of (or against) legislation … [and] endorse (or oppose) candidates for elective office](https://catholicvote.org/mission-learn-more).
+However, it is likely to also be because one of our groups is ‘CatholicVote,’ which is likely to be a more politically-active organisation than others in our sample, given that it is "[organized as a 501(c)4 grassroots lobbying organization with a connected political action committee … [that enables it to] lobby Congress in favor of (or against) legislation … [and] endorse (or oppose) candidates for elective office](https://catholicvote.org/mission-learn-more)."

 #### Most frequent hashtags